Other Structures Coverage Explained: What Coverage B Protects

 Find your best options in less than 2 minutes

-Your homeowners insurance does more than just protect your home — it also covers the detached structures on your property through a little-known section called Coverage B, or other structures coverage.
-From your backyard shed and fence to your detached garage and gazebo, Coverage B quietly works in the background to protect the investments you've made throughout your property.
+Your homeowners insurance does more than just protect your home.
+It also covers the detached structures on your property through a little-known section called Coverage B, or other structures coverage.
+From your backyard shed and fence to your detached garage, gazebo, and even ground-mounted solar panels, Coverage B quietly works in the background to protect the investments you've made throughout your property.

-In this guide, you'll learn exactly what qualifies as an "other structure," how much coverage you automatically have, when the default limit falls short, and what to do if you ever need to file a claim.
-Understanding Coverage B now can save you from a costly surprise later.
+In this 2026 guide, you'll learn exactly what qualifies as an "other structure," how much coverage you automatically have, when the default 10% limit falls short, and what to do if you ever need to file a claim.
+After the severe 2025 storm and wildfire seasons drove a surge in Coverage B claims, understanding this coverage now can save you from a costly surprise later.

 Key Pinch Points